minio/docs/source/minio-cli/minio-mc-admin/mc-admin-prometheus.rst

 .. mc-cmd:: TARGET

-   The :mc-cmd:`alias <mc-alias>` of a configured MinIO deployment for which the command generates a Prometheus-compatible configuration file.
+   The :mc:`alias <mc alias>` of a configured MinIO deployment for which the command generates a Prometheus-compatible configuration file.